Exploring World Cultures: How Traditions Shape Identity and Daily Life

 Strong Family Bonds

 In Latin American, Mediterranean, and South Asian cultures, extended families often live close together or share households.
-Family gatherings, shared meals, and mutual support are essential parts of life.
+Family gatherings, shared meals, and mutual support foster emotional connections and a sense of belonging.

 Food Traditions and Cultural Identity